marianosimone/take-a-look/programming-quotes.md

 Linus Torvalds

+> I'm not a great programmer; I'm just a good programmer with great habits

+Kent Beck

 > Doing good engineering is not primarily making good decisions, it's seeking good feedback which lets you quickly discard bad decisions

+Kent Beck

+> The *craft* of programming begins with empathy, not formatting or languages or tools or algorithms or data structures

 Kent Beck